AthinaDavari/Lab_Assignments_Applied_Engineering/README.md

     mvn package

-and then enter the folder gradeshistogram and run the command
+and then enter the gradeshistogram folder, next target folder and run the command

-    java -jar target/gradeshistogram-0.0.1-SNAPSHOT-jar-with-dependencies.jar [FILE]
+    java -jar gradeshistogram-0.0.1-SNAPSHOT-jar-with-dependencies.jar [FILE]

 FILE : the name of the txt file (or the url we can find that file) which contains the dataset for the chart.